Introduction The ability to watch live court hearings is included in the right to access…

 The Court while dismissing the application revered to another case decided by the High Court of Delhi in the matter of P.P.
 Jewellers vs. P.P.
 Buildwell Pvt.
 Ltd., wherein a similar contention was raised by the plaintiff that the usage of the term “P.P.” was an exclusive trademark of the plaintiff any other person using it would affect its goodwill and would thus result in the violation of its rights protected under the trademark legislations.
 Hence the usage of the terminology of “P.P.” is not an invented term but just a generic one over which monopoly of one person cannot be safeguarded to prevent any harm to its goodwill.

-With the rise in the current scenario of the newly evolved businesses, the rise in mass reach over a media like that of an internet, a trademark violation can often be contended by certain businesses as in the present case.
-The Court in the past has already dealt with these kinds of issues and is also dealing with these issues at present, the fate of such matters might end in the same manner as is being dealt with in the current scenario wherein the Media law and the trademark laws are interjecting with each other and the court have to decide whether a certain trademark can be given exclusivity in times where a single word or even a letter can be industry specific.
+With the rise in the current scenario of the newly evolved businesses, the rise in mass reach over a media like that of the internet, a trademark violation can often be contended by certain businesses as in the present case.
+The Court in the past has already dealt with these kinds of issues and is also dealing with these issues at present, the fate of such matters might end in the same manner as is being dealt with in the current scenario wherein the Media law and the trademark laws are interjecting with each other and the court has to decide whether a certain trademark can be given exclusivity in times where a single word or even a letter can be industry-specific.